 - Remove any jewelry or clothing near the affected area to reduce the temperature on the skin and allow room for swelling.
 If items are stuck to the burn, don’t remove them.
 This can cause further damage.

 - Cover the burn with a moist bandage or clean cloth.
+Here's a selection of moist burn pads that can protect scalded skin.

 - If possible, elevate the burned area above heart level.